 Watch what you put in your drains

-Another adjustment you’ll be making following a septic tank installation is becoming extra watchful of what you allow to go down your drains.
+Another adjustment you’ll be making following a septic tank installation is becoming extra watchful of what goes down your drains.

-Remember: everything that enters your sink, shower and toilet drains is going to end up in the septic tank, where it must be processed.
+Remember: everything that enters your sink, shower and toilet drains is going to end up in the septic tank, where it’ll be processed.
 Items and compounds that are difficult or impossible for a septic tank to process include the following:

 - Leftover cooking grease